gw-moore/pyfredapi/CONTRIBUTING.md

 Report a bug by [opening a new issue](https://github.com/gw-moore/pyfredapi/issues/new/choose).

-## How to Contribute code to pyfredapi
+## How to contribute code to pyfredapi

   1. Fork the repo
   2. Clone your fork of the repo